wcrl/wcrl.github.io/documentation/ElectronicsBOM.md

+---
-# Electronics Bill of Materials
+title: Electronics Bill of Materials
+---
 This is a recommended Bill-Of-Materials for the electronics of your bot.
 Parts in the category "PCB" are required to populate the PCB.
 All other parts are up to your preference.

 *If you are a Thomas J. Watson College of Engineering and Applied Sciences student competing in the 2022-2023 Watson Combat Robotics League, these parts are provided for you on the WCRL shelf in EB B1.
 Please contact @executive in the discord with any questions.